-Annuities offered through the world’s leading financial institutions are available through Tarkenton Financial.
+Annuities offered through the world’s leading financial institutions are available through Sprague Financial.
 These financial instruments meet the needs of today’s growing population in the 50-plus age group by offering benefits to address a variety of needs, including nursing home care and post-retirement disability.
 This extensive provider list includes: Nationwide, Athene, Great American Life, American Equity, Allianz, Voya, Life of the South West.
-A full complement of annuity types, each appealing to seniors’ unique requirements is also provided through Tarkenton Financial.
+A full complement of annuity types, each appealing to seniors’ unique requirements is also provided through Sprague Financial.
 They include:

 • Fixed Indexed Annuities for those who would like to participate in the gains of the market without taking any principal risk.

 • High Liquidity Annuities when it’s flexibility you want.

 • Guaranteed Income for life.

 • Fixed Interest/CD Type Annuities for more conservative investors.

 • Taxed deferred growth from annuity planning while creating an income stream.

 Annuities for Retirees: What to Consider Before You Invest

 Complex products can offer extra income but beware of potential pitfall